vangelix1/SwampUp2025/JFTD-114-Compliant_SDLC_Without_Compromise/LAB-1/readme.md

 ```

 ### Create Repositories
-Run the setup script to automatically create three remote repositories (for Maven, PyPI, and NPM) in Artifactory.
-The script adds a timestamp to the repository names to ensure they are unique.
+Run the setup script to automatically create Gradle repositories in Artifactory.
 ````
     ./setup-repos.sh
 ````